 It uses and extends the CIDOC CRM (ISO21127) as a general ontology of human activity, things and events happening in spacetime.
 It uses the same encoding-neutral formalism of knowledge representation (“data model” in the sense of computer science) as the CIDOC CRM, which can be implemented in RDFS, OWL, on RDBMS and in other forms of encoding.
 Since the model reuses, wherever appropriate, parts of CIDOC Conceptual Reference Model, we provide in this document also a comprehensive list of all constructs used from the CIDOC CRM 7.1.3 version, together with their definitions.

 The background of the development of this model lies in a rising interest to enrich cultural heritage data with precise and well identified descriptions of location and geometry of sites of historical events or remains, objects and natural features.
 On one side there is already a tradition of more than 2 decades of using GIS systems for representing cultural-historical and archaeological data and reasoning on properties of spatial distribution, vicinity, accessibility and others.
 These systems tended to be closed and focused more on representing feature categories by visual symbols at different scales than integrating rich object descriptions.
-Cultural heritage is only a marginal application case for these systems, they have been being extremely successful in all kinds of “geosciences”, resource management and public administration.
+Cultural heritage is only a marginal application case for these systems, they have been extremely successful in all kinds of “geosciences”, resource management and public administration.

 On the other side, archives, libraries and museums keep detailed historical records of things with very poor spatial determination – frequently in the language of the source or local context, in which at their time of creation there was few ambiguity about their meaning, and frequently only wider geopolitical units, such as “Parthenon in Athens”.
 They rather focus on typologies, individual objects, people, kinds of events, precise dates and periods.
 This practice comes into conflict when users want to integrate city plans, tourism guides, detailed excavation or restoration records, where the fact that “people know quite well where the Parthenon lies” or “you’ll see it when you go to Athens” is not helpful for advanced IT systems.
 But, the two traditions, the “GIS community” and the “cultural heritage community” have developed standards which precisely reflect the two different foci – the OGC/ISO Standards for Geographic Information which are the building blocks of the GeoSPARQL ontology [OGC 2012] and the ontology of the CIDOC CRM [Le Boeff et. al 2015] which is the ISO standard for representing cultural heritage information.